One Trail, Two Very Different Endings

 There isn’t a single right way to finish the Laugavegur.
 Ending at Þórsmörk completes the trail as it was designed, and for many hikers, that feels full and satisfying.
 Continuing on to Fimmvörðuháls adds a very different experience- one shaped by alpine terrain, exposure, and uncertainty, with rewards that are equally real.

 What matters most is making the decision honestly, based on how the trek has unfolded and your personal limits rather than how it was imagined months earlier.
 Fatigue, weather, time constraints, and personal comfort all carry more weight here than ambition or plans on paper.
-Choosing to stop or continue can be equally wise decisions when making an informed decision..
+Choosing to stop or continue can be equally wise decisions when making an informed choice.

 Both endings offer moments of beauty, challenge, and perspective.
 Being attentive to the conditions around you, and to what your body and mind are telling you, is part of hiking well.
 There’s a quiet wisdom in recognizing when a journey is complete, and also in stepping forward when the moment feels right.